Ifeisaiah/FCC-Scatterplot-graph-with-d3/README.md

 # FCC-Scatterplot-graph-with-d3
 This is my solution to freeCodeCamp's scatterplot graph test from the Data Visualization course.
 I hope you find this helpful as I myself was thoroughly frustrated before I figured it out by getting help online.

-First, we are told to create our bar chart similar to this https://scatterplot-graph.freecodecamp.rocks/
+First, we are told to create our scatter plot similar to this https://scatterplot-graph.freecodecamp.rocks/

 And second, our bar chart must have 15 complusory features which although are on freeCodeCamp's official site, will be referenced below.